wilfredkimura/njiasalama/SUPABASE_SETUP.md

-# Supabase Setup Guide

-Follow these steps to set up your Supabase backend for Njia Salama.

-## 1. Create a Supabase Project

-1. Go to [supabase.com](https://supabase.com) and sign in.
-2. Click "New Project".
-3. Choose your organization, give your project a name (e.g., "Njia Salama"), and set a strong database password.
-4. Select a region close to your users.
-5. Click "Create new project".

-## 2. Get API Keys

-1. Once your project is ready, go to **Project Settings** (cog icon) > **API**.
 2. Copy the `Project URL` and `anon` public key.
 3. Update your `.env` file (and Vercel environment variables) with these values: